BOBONA/Just-a-Sample-DEMO/README.md

 # Progress
-This project is currently in progress.
-Feel free to look at the source code or even download and compile the plugin yourself.
+This is a plugin demo with the key features completed.
+The licensing for the full version is still undecided so remains private.

 ### Completed Tasks
 - Responsive sample navigation